Discovery of stable surfaces with extreme work functions by high-throughput density functional theory and machine learning: Methods

-The dataset is randomly split into training and test sets (90/10 split) and the hyperparameters are optimized implementing 10-fold cross-validation on the training set.
+The dataset is randomly split into training and test sets (90/10 split) and the hyperparameters are optimized with a grid-search implementing 10-fold cross-validation on the training set.
 Multivariate linear regression, random forest, and neural network models are set up with the scikit-learn package in Python.
 The custom featurization procedure is laid out in the results and discussion section.
-As mentioned above, this featurization procedure resulted in 8,131 surfaces with duplicate features which were removed from the dataset before training.
-For benchmarking purposes we used the automatminer testing suit\cite{Dunn2020} and a conventional Coulomb matrix (topmost 10 surface atoms as input, $\ell_2$-sorted, with a random forest model).\cite{Himanen2020} For automatminer we use the ``express" setting and for comparison we used the bulk unit cell and the topmost 5 atomic layers of the surface slabs as inputs.
+Surfaces that had identical features to any other surface in the dataset (and a difference in work function between the two surfaces of $<0.1$ eV) were removed as duplicates from the dataset before training.
+For benchmarking purposes we used the automatminer testing suite\cite{Dunn2020} (200 features) and a conventional Coulomb matrix (topmost 5 surface atoms as input, matrix sorted by $\ell_2$-norm of columns -- the flattened matrix yields 25 features that are used in a random forest model).\cite{Himanen2020} For automatminer we use the ``express" setting and for comparison we used the bulk unit cell and the topmost 5 atomic layers of the surface slabs as inputs.
+As a baseline model we predict the work function to be the average work function regardless of the surface.